jhead/phantom/README.md

 **A note on `-bind`:**

-The port is randomized and specifically omitted from the flag because the port that phantom runs on is irrelevant to the user. phantom must bind to port 19132 on all interfaces (or at least the broadcast address) to receive ping packets from LAN devices.
+The port is randomized by default and specifically omitted from the flag because the port that phantom runs on is irrelevant to the user. phantom must bind to port 19132 on all interfaces (or at least the broadcast address) to receive ping packets from LAN devices.
 So phantom will always do that and there's no way to configure otherwise, but you can also pick which IP you want the proxy